nkanderson/quick_aqi/README.md

 ### Hardware Button

 If the eventual goal is to move away from using a prototyping board like the Discovery, it will be necessary to use a separate hardware button as well.
 This change would probably be done within a larger set of changes moving away from using the board.
 In switching from using the Discovery board to a more custom board with the same (or similar) MCU, it will also become necessary to re-map the pins for the I2C configuration (assuming the pin re-mapping for LEDs has taken place with the above switch to a single RGB LED).

+### Test Environment

+As noted above, creating a testing environment in the `no_std` context is non-trivial.
+A future improvement would be to have a fully functional environment for running basic unit tests.

 ## Resources and References